Litigating at the African Commission on Human and Peoples’ Rights

 - A remedy that has no prospect of success does not constitute an effective remedy.

-The ACHPR gave further guidance on admissibility and, in particular, the exhaustion of local remedies in the SERAC decision:
+The ACHPR gave further guidance on admissibility and, in particular, the exhaustion of local remedies in the decision in the case of SERAC v Nigeria:

 - If a local remedy is unduly prolonged it is not an effective remedy.